MarcDiethelm/lawg/README.md

 	the previous console output is cleared before logging.
 - Lawg extends jQuery with an alert method.
 Output any jQuery collection to an alert with
 		$(selector).alert()

-## TO DO
-- Test if window.log still works in IE \w Dev Tools.
-- Refactor...
-Use a namespace/object 'lawg' and make the utility function its children.
-	Allows user configuration before initialization.
-Exposes the concatenate and *toString functions for external use.
-	Also proves to any potential reviewer that I know OOP.
-Actually that's the main reason.
-So silly.
-- Handling of jQuery availability
-- Add quotes to the jQuery representation?
-- Write tests.
-Test driven development.
-Yay!
-- Write build script.
-Learn to work with Grunt.
-Yay!
-- More *toString functions. (?)
-(Look at how Node does it.)
-	- Display error objects nicely.
-	- Display arrays nicely.
-	- Emulate console.dir in alert(?)
-- More global console methods(?)